JhoselinRam/scigrapher/README.md

 > Note: Unlike the callback that most methods accept, the generator function runs on every draw.

+The `linechart` data generator must return an array of numbers.

 Example:

 First, lets create a static line chart.